typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

   An example would be a list of style names to apply to the body.
   For multiple attributes with different types and meanings, it is recommended to use named attributes instead.

-* @:ref(Named Attributes (HOCON)) can follow the name declaration and the optional positional attributes.
+* [Named Attributes (HOCON)] can follow the name declaration and the optional positional attributes.
   They are enclosed in braces `{` and `}` as HOCON is a superset of JSON.

   They offer the full flexibility of the HOCON standard, like nested keys, array elements and substitution references (`${...}`) which allow markup authors to refer to any variable in page/directory/global configuration when defining an attribute.

-* The @:ref(Directive Body) can follow the name declaration and any optional attribute blocks.
+* The [Directive Body] can follow the name declaration and any optional attribute blocks.
   It is a region of regular markup content demarcated by a closing fence `@:@`.
   With block directives the closing fence has to be placed on an otherwise empty line, with all other directive kinds it can appear anywhere.